marlovobook/astro-import-to-postgres/README.md

     ```

     **Note**
-    {ds} is a `Jinja Templating` that ariflow has provided, it will extract the DAG run’s logical date
+    {ds} is a `Jinja Templating` that airflow has provided, it will extract the DAG run’s logical date

     For example,